This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 This section explains the different optional settings that you can choose to define for a vSocket in the Optional Configurations window in the Cato wizard.

-Network Security Groups defines which traffic is allowed and helps to manage inbound traffic for a virtual network, defined according to the WAN, LAN, or MGMT interface.
+Network Security Groups define which traffic is allowed and helps to manage inbound traffic for a virtual network, defined according to the WAN, LAN, or MGMT interface.
 You can use an existing Security Group or create a new one for the vSocket.

 Azure provides these features for cloud resource redundancy: